developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/settings/index.md

 <img style="height:350px" src="05_restore_defaults.png"/>
 <br>

-The DataWedge Configuration File is always named `datawedge.db`.

 DataWedge Profiles are always named `dwprofile_profilename.db`.

 ### Enterprise Folder
 On Zebra devices, internal storage contains a directory named `/enterprise` that persists (is not erased) after an Enterprise reset is performed on the device.
-DataWedge stores its files in several directories below `/enterprise`, which allows them to persist after an Enterprise reset as well.
+DataWedge stores its files in several directories below `/enterprise`, which allows them to persist after an Enterprise reset.

 **Directory Behavior**:

-* `/enterprise/device/settings/datawedge/enterprisereset/` - DataWedge checks this folder following an Enterprise reset and imports a configuration file and Profile(s), if present.
+* `/enterprise/device/settings/datawedge/enterprisereset/` - DataWedge checks this folder following an Enterprise reset and imports a configuration file and/or any Profile(s) present.

 * `/enterprise/device/settings/datawedge/autoimport` - DataWedge monitors this folder whenever it's running and immediately imports and activates any configuration file placed here, overwriting prior settings.
 See Auto Import, below.